Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: The 2-dimensional lower bound

 \subsection{An alternative proof}

-\begin{theorem} Any deterministic black box algorithm for finding a Tarski fixed point in two dimensions needs $\Omega(\log ^2 N)$ queries. \end{theorem} This proof appears to be more promising to generalize to more dimensions: its gist is that any such algorithm must solve $\Omega(\log N)$ {\em independent one-dimensional problems.}
+\begin{theorem} Any deterministic black box algorithm for finding a Tarski fixed point in two dimensions needs $\Omega(\log ^2 N)$ queries. \end{theorem} This proof could be more promising for generalization: its gist is that any such algorithm must solve $\Omega(\log N)$ {\em independent one-dimensional problems.}

 \begin{proof}

 We shall describe a simple strategy for the adversary that achieves this bound.
 The adversary's strategy is to again commit to ``herringbone'' functions as in Figure \ref{fig:2d-f}: the function consists of a {\em main path} consisting of a monotonically increasing path from $(1,1)$ to a point $x^*$, and a monotonically decreasing path from $(N,N)$ to $x^*$, with each step along the path, except for $x^*$, changing one dimension of the argument by one unit.
 For all points $(x,y)$ off the main path, $f(x,y)$ is either $(x-1,y+1)$ or $(x+1,y-1)$, depending on whether $(x,y)$ is below or above the main path, respectively; thus, the graph of the function is again herringbone-like, consisting of the main path, plus $45^{\hbox{\rm o}}$ paths towards the main path (see Figure \ref{fig:2d-f}).